dhewm/dhewm.github.io/index.md

 You'll need `demo/demo00.pk4` for playing, either in exactly that directory, or you can copy it into `base/`.
-Note that you **don't need the patches** of the fullversion, adding their pk4s when using Demo gamedata breaks the game.
+Note that you **don't need the patches** of the full version, adding their pk4s when using Demo gamedata breaks the game.

-`demo00.pk4` has a size of 462MB but for some reason there seem to be minimal differences between the one for Linux and Windows, so they have different md5sums:
+`demo00.pk4` has a size of 462MB but there are minimal differences between the one for Linux and Windows, so they have different md5sums:
 <pre><code>Windows : md5sum bd410abbb649b9512d65b794869df9fe size 483534533 Bytes</code>
 <code>Linux   : md5sum 70c2c63ef1190158f1ebd6c255b22d8e size 483535485 Bytes</code></pre>

-Both work on all platforms though, I guess the differences come from the Linux demo having been released two months after the Demo for Windows.
+Both work on all platforms though, but the Linux demo had been released two months after the Demo for Windows and contains at least one tiny bugfix: A missing string for `" or "` which is used when binding multiple keys to the same action - the Windows Demo shows a nonsense string instead.

 ## Getting dhewm3 executables